 Michael Jeter died six years ago this week.
 His dynamic stage presence is on view in this clip; the audience is clearly responding to his superb physicality (they interrupt the proceedings several times with spontaneous applause); watch as the character swills unaccustomed champagne and gets delightfully tipsy, all in the course of this showstopper:

-90 seconds after performing this heartstopping number live, Michael Jeter was awarded the Tony.
+Two minutes after performing this heartstopping number live, Michael Jeter was awarded the Tony.